Carol Dweck is a psychologist at Stanford University and author of the growth mindset theory.

 The central difference is that growth mindsets believe that abilities can be developed.
 While fixed mind-sets believe that talents are innate.

 An example growth mindset looks like: You failed a test?
 That’s ok!
 You can study harder next time and do better.
+And speaking of tests, read about essay help online if you need support!

 A fixed mindset looks like: You failed a test?
 Bummer!
 Looks like you’re just not the type of person who is good at math.

 A growth mindset is not about being perfect or never making mistakes.
 It just means that you’re always looking at ways to improve yourself with effort.
+Even if you have to ask someone to “write my paper” it’s still okay if you are learning.

 Rather than believing your abilities are ‘fixed’ and there’s no point trying because nothing will change regardless.